pvalle6/LaneFire/README.md

-LaneFire is an open source GUI interface for the BoFire (https://github.com/experimental-design/bofire) application.
+LaneFire is an open source GUI for the BoFire (https://github.com/experimental-design/bofire) application.

 It allows for the creation of new experimental runs as well as the loading of previous experimental runs created by LaneFire.